 Ultra-slim bifolding doors

-Other systems provide even more minimal systems using the slide and turn system.
-Then you’ll find premium models such as Sieger Lux and Fineline with alternative designs and even thinner frames.
+Other systems provide even more minimal systems using the slide and turn design.
+Then you’ll find premium models such as Sieger Lux and Fineline with alternative designs and even proportions.

 Finally, some more advanced systems offer options for recessing the frame into the structure creating even more minimalist sightlines.
 However these also come with a price to match.